 Limitations when using watermarks are as follows:

-- On iOS, the Unrestricted image size currently doesn't support watermarks.
+- On iOS, the Unrestricted image size doesn't support watermarks.
 The image will be scaled down to 1920 pixels on the longest edge.